Get A Big: Enroll Your Child In Our FREE program

 - Reporting your child’s progress and milestones to the agency on a regular basis (Big Brothers Big Sisters will contact you, but we welcome your feedback any time)

-- Participating in training on child safety offered by Big Brothers Big Sisters staff, and communicating with your child about the training he or she receives.
+- Participating in training on child safety offered by Big Brothers Big Sisters staff, and communicating with your child about the training he or she receive.

 Safety from the start.